 Elliott says, “If symptoms ever progress beyond the skin, such as difficulty breathing, swelling, feeling faint, or vomiting, that is a serious emergency and 911 needs to be called.”

-What causes hives anyway?
+What causes hives?

+Now that you’ve learned how to get rid of hives, it’s time to get to the root of the problem.
 The American College of Allergy, Asthma, and Immunology estimates some 20 percent of the population will deal with urticaria at some point in their lives.
 The main cause for all those hives typically comes down to just three things: food, medication, or illness.

-Yes, illness.
 While most people think of hives as a reaction to an allergen, sometimes they’re just the body’s way of reacting to the flu or another sickness.
 “It’s the immune system getting funky and going awry, and the allergy system goes along for the ride,” Elliott explains.

 In other words?
 You aren’t allergic to anything, but your body is reeling from infection.
 That’s why if you show up at your physician’s office with hives, doctors will typically ask if you’ve just gotten over an illness or opt to run tests for flu, strep throat, and the like.

-If you haven’t been sick and don’t sense you’re coming down with an illness, an allergy to food or medication is another likely cause.
+If you haven’t been sick and don’t sense you’re coming down with an illness, an allergy is another likely cause.
 While your body can react to other allergens, typically airborne environmental allergens don’t cause hives, Elliott says.
 “You’d really have to be rolling in it [for that to happen],” she says.

+In cases of ingested allergens, the allergy cells in your body get aggravated and then release a chemical called histamine, which causes swelling, itching, and redness.
 The reaction typically kicks in within 15 minutes, Elliott says, but doctors advise you to look to medicines or food you ingested within the past six hours, as there can be a delayed response.